 - Home Assistant.
 You can visualize the data using many different systems and automation controllers.
 This article will focus on how I did it with Home Assistant.
 If you aren’t using Home Assistant, I highly recommend it.
 It’s pretty easy to get going.

 - MQTT.
-If you aren’t using MQTT for your home automation you’re missing out on a powerful and easy-to-use smarthome hub technology.
+If you aren’t using MQTT for your home automation, you’re missing out on a powerful and easy-to-use smarthome hub technology.
 Here’s how I set MQTT up with Home Assistant.

 Overview of the problems I had to solve

 Since my Home Energy Monitor reports power usage via Z-wave, half of my job was done already.
-For storing short term historical information, I simply needed to use the recorder functionality of Home Assistant.
+For storing short-term historical information, I simply needed to use the recorder functionality of Home Assistant.
 However, things get more complicated when I store monthly power usage over time or keep track of daily totals.
 The home energy monitor just reports a continuous amount of kilowatt-hours used (KWh) until you reset the meter to 0.
-It also reports Watts used at a point in time.
+It also reports the Watts used at a point in time.
 But it doesn’t have a daily meter.

 The second problem I had to solve was converting usage to dollars (cost).
 Obviously, the meter has no idea how much electricity costs in my area.
 It also doesn’t know all the nuances of rates at different times of the year and blocks of usage.